 In someone with strabismus, these muscles do not work together.
 As a result, one eye looks at one object, while the other eye turns in a different direction and looks at another object.

 When this occurs, two different images are sent to the brain -- one from each eye.
 This confuses the brain.
 In children, the brain may learn to ignore (suppress) the image from the weaker eye.

 If the strabismus is not treated, the eye that the brain ignores will never see well.
 This loss of vision is called amblyopia.
 Another name for amblyopia is "lazy eye."
 Sometimes lazy eye is present first, and it causes strabismus.

 In most children with strabismus, the cause is unknown.
-In more than half of these cases, the problem is present at or shortly after birth.
+In more than one half of these cases, the problem is present at or shortly after birth.
 This is called congenital strabismus.

 Most of the time, the problem has to do with muscle control, and not with muscle strength.